tum-esi/common-coding-conventions/Readme.md

 Do not blindly follow this guide but think for yourself.
 The goal of software development is keeping the code complexity low.
 Period.
 None of the fancy patterns matters if the code becomes impossible to maintain.

+### Leave code cleaner than you found it.
+We all have seen bad code.
+We all have written bad code.
+Code gets messy by itself.
+Therefore, do not complain about bad code but improve it, right now.
+If you don't do it, probably no one will.